top of page

 This metric is the ROI-style ratio of lifetime value to the relevant acquisition cost.
 Generally, 3:1 is considered a good threshold to aim for, as a unit customer’s profitability should give sufficient margin to pay for other overheads and allow the business to be theoretically profitable at scale.

-A key issue is that actually achieved lifetime figures often aren’t available until a SaaS startup is >3 years old.
+A key issue is that actually achieved lifetime figures often aren’t available until a SaaS startup is over 3 years old.
 Reliable lifetime predictions can be elusive and unreliable, particularly in new emerging categories.
+Another issue is businesses with negative net churn have implied infinite lifetimes.
+Using fixed-period ‘lifetimes’ can help, or using gross cohort churn rates to statistically estimate projected lifetimes.

 It can also be confusing how to incorporate upsell.
 Our recommendation is to make sure your required CS cost is included either in GM or by adjusting CAC.
-Otherwise this results in highly spurious ratios, particularly for enterprise SaaS companies, or business with very high upsell rates.
+Otherwise this results in highly spurious ratios, particularly for enterprise SaaS companies, or businesses with very high upsell rates.

 This is such a common and challenging KPI 'problem' we have written a detailed ‘how-to’ article on this piece for SaaStock, available here.